JustinBeckwith/awwbotcf/README.md

 ## How it works

-When you create a Bot on Discord, you can receive common events from the client as [webhooks](https://discord.com/developers/docs/resources/webhook).
-Discord will call a pre-configured HTTPS endpoint, and send details on the event in the JSON payload.
+When you create a bot on Discord, you can receive common events from the client as [webhooks](https://discord.com/developers/docs/resources/webhook).
+Discord will call a pre-configured HTTPS endpoint, and send details on the event in a JSON payload.

-This bot is an example of writing a webhook based bot which:
+This guide walks through creating a webhook-based bot which:

 - Uses the [Discord Interactions API](https://discord.com/developers/docs/interactions/receiving-and-responding)
 - Uses [Cloudflare Workers](https://workers.cloudflare.com/) for hosting